pesterhazy/cljs-spa-example/README.md

   Modern JS engines ship with high-quality abstractions like fetch and ES6 promises.
 Use these over CLJS alternatives.

+- Error management

+  Use Promise rejections to signal errors.

 ## Technical details

 - Figwheel Main